-We specialize in retirement planning and one of the most important benefits that you may have are your Social Security and/or other pensions.
+We specialize in retirement planning and one of the most important benefits that you may have is your Social Security and/or other pensions.
 However, if you or your spouse are participants in certain “non-covered” pensions then your Social Security benefits may be reduced.
-It is important to understand these rules, how the apply to you, and how you may minimize their impact on your retirement plan.
+It is important to understand these rules, how they apply to you, and how you may minimize their impact on your retirement plan.

 The WEP is designed to maintain SS’s progressive nature by reducing benefits to those that are receiving pensions (in which they did not contribute to Social Security – also called “non-covered” pensions) because they would receive higher payouts than their income should otherwise merit had they participated in Social Security for their entire working career.

 Many find this rule “unfair” however, we must realize that we do not generally pay enough into the system for the benefits promised and the system is designed to be a safety net to protect those on the lower end of the income scale.
 Thus the WEP tries to maintain this status quo for systems that exercise their right to be excluded from the Social Security system (generally, state pensions).
 So whether you agree with the WEP or not, if you are a participant in a “non-covered” pension, you should plan to reduce its effects and/or prepare adequately for a reduced SS payout.

 Generally, if you have less than 30 years worth (120 credits) in the Social Security system and you are going to receive income from a “non-covered” pension then you are going to be subject to the WEP.
 You may accumulate up to 4 credits in a given year based on how much your substantial earnings were in a particular year – Please reference the chart below for the applicable earnings needed to receive all 4 credits for a given year:

 The WEP can reduce your SS payment by upto $447.50/mo. in 2018.
 Please reference the chart below to see your potential liability: